 A financial liability (ora part of a financial liability) is derecognized from the Group's Balance Sheet when, and only when the obligation specified in the contract is discharged or cancelled or expires.

-G. Offsetting of financial instruments xxiii.
-Derivative Financial Instruments and Hedge Accounting
+Offsetting of financial instruments

 Financial assets and financial liabilities including derivative instruments are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.